Green Man Gaming: History

 In March 2014, CEO Paul Sulyok was named as one of the 100 most influential people working in the British video game industry by trade publication, MCV.

 On 30 September 2014, Green Man Gaming launched its own publishing arm, Green Man Loaded, now known as Green Man Gaming Publishing.
 Gary Rowe, former SVP Publishing and Content at SEGA joined the label as EVP Green Man Loaded.

 In October 2016, the company reached an agreement with Sony Interactive Entertainment to sell digital titles for PlayStation 4 consoles through redemption keys.
 However, by March 2019, Sony had opted to stop retail and digital sales of redemption keys across all markets, including Green Man Gaming.

 In March 2017, Green Man Gaming launched its first local language eCommerce website in Germany.
-Following this expansion, Green Man Gaming rolled out sites in 10 different languages including Chinese and South Korean.
+Following this expansion, Green Man Gaming rolled out sites in 10 different languages, including Chinese and South Korean.

 In April 2017, Green Man Gaming appointed former Take-Two CEO, Paul Eibeler, to its Board as an Advisor.

 In 2019, Green Man Gaming became one of the founding members of the UN-facilitated initiative Playing for the Planet Alliance, committing to absorb 324,000 tonnes of CO_{2} by 2030.

-Green Man Gaming announced an extension of its current publishing program in January 2020 through its Digital Partners Program, allowing any developer to take advantage of a menu of publishing support options through the company, as well as metrics that the company has obtained through its storefront.
-One of the first titles published through the program was GTFO.
+In January 2020, Green Man Gaming announced an extension of its existing publishing program through the Digital Partners Program.
+This program enables developers to avail a range of publishing support options offered by the company, as well as access to the metrics that the company has collected through its storefront.
+GTFO was among the first titles to be published through this program.

 In February 2021, Green Man Gaming partnered with Payload Studios to support studio founders from underrepresented backgrounds through the Tentacle Zone Incubator.

-Published Games
+Published games

 Controversy

 In 2015, Green Man Gaming responded to accusations of unauthorized keys being sold on the Store.
 The majority of keys come directly from publishers, with the occasional need to offer keys for games from publishers that are unable to provide them directly due to commercial restrictions.

 Following this, in November 2015, the company placed information on each game's store page on their site to identify the source of the redemption keys, either through Green Man Gaming, which comes directly from the publisher, or through an authorized third-party reseller for full transparency.